 Bridging the Gap: Key Differences in Japanese and International Accounting

 Navigating the differences between Japanese accounting and international standards is crucial for foreign founders, startup teams, and global companies looking to expand into Japan.
-This challenge goes beyond language and procedures—it's about reconciling two distinct worlds of financial logic and regulation.
+This challenge goes beyond language and procedures -- it is about reconciling two distinct worlds of financial logic and regulation.
+According to the IFRS Foundation's jurisdiction profile for Japan, over 280 listed companies now voluntarily report under IFRS, yet J-GAAP remains the mandatory standard for statutory reporting by all Japanese legal entities.
 This article explores what Japanese GAAP (J-GAAP) means compared to IFRS and US GAAP, how these standards impact compliance, and what global teams must do for seamless, compliant operations.

 What Japanese Accounting vs. International Standards Means Operationally